ApoorvTyagi/english-transliterate/README.md

 ## Supported Languages

-Transliterate Names currently supports transliteration for a wide range of languages, including but not limited to:
+english-transliterate currently supports transliteration for a wide range of languages, including but not limited to:

 - Chinese
 - Japanese